Faux Beautiful - how to style with faux - a day out with Urban Splash August 08 2022, 0 Comments

 Did someone say rustic wedding?
 June 24 2015, 0 Comments

-Oh I do love a good wedding, I almost want to get divorced just so I can get remarried again - I'd even remarry my husband again I would just love the chance to design my day all over again.
-Fortunately for my husband (I think) my itch is scratched by making things for other brides (you see I'm a terribly nice person as well as a spiffing wife.)
+Oh I do love a good wedding, I almost want to get divorced just so I can get remarried - I'd even remarry my husband- I’d just rather like the opportunity to design my day all over again.
+Fortunately for my husband (I think) my itch is scratched by making things for other brides (you see I'm sometimes quite a nice person as well as an excellent wife.)
 Being a small part of other people's big day is - quite sincerely, terribly exciting, I don't mind telling you I feel rather privileged each time.
-So for now my husband can hang fire with the divorce papers, and I'll happily stamp a little part of me on other people's day when their kind enough to let me!
+So for now my husband can hang fire with the divorce papers, and I'll happily stamp a little part of me on other people's day when they’re kind enough to let me.

 These are a few of my favourite things June 10 2015, 0 Commentsbeautiful lace, old keys, vintage style hearts, dried lavender, pearls...
 So when I had itchy feet recently it was of no surprise that I used all of these in abundance in a picture for....
 Me!
 Believe it or not I rarely get the time to make myself something and really I didn't have the time on this occasion but sometimes you have to appease your creative brain and do what it wants to do - it can be very forceful when it wants to be you know...
 And with a house full of dust (renovations NOT lazy me she hurriedly explains) I needed to readdress the pretty balance thus my vintage love story box frame was born.
 If I was feeling a bit showy I'd run in in a cocktail dress yelling 'ta dah' however the cats would judge me so I'll remain subtly dignified with a shy 'here it is' - :-)